KittyCAD/gridfinity-kcl/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+THIS REPO IS BEING ARCHIVED.
+THE KCL FILES FOR GRIDFINITY HAVE BEEN MOVED HERE <https://github.com/KittyCAD/kcl-samples>

 Working repo to build a faithful KCL Implementation of [Gridfinity](https://www.youtube.com/watch?v=ra_9zU-mnl8) from the ground up.

 Gridfinity is originally developed by [Zack Freedman](https://www.youtube.com/c/ZackFreedman/about)